-This Polaris AWD is equipped with a unique, Polaris exclusive, Demand 4 Drive (AWD) system which is activated by a switch on the right handlebar.
+Polaris 4 wheel drive ATVs are equipped with a unique, Polaris exclusive, Demand 4 Drive (AWD) system which is activated by a switch on the right handlebar.
 When the switch is "off" the 4x4 is in 2 wheel drive at all times.
 When the switch is "on" the 4x4 is in Demand 4 Drive and the front wheels will automatically engage anytime the rear wheels lose traction.
 When the rear wheels regain traction, the front wheels will automatically disengage.
 NOTE: The override switch also allows activation of Demand 4 Drive (AWD) in reverse, if Demand 4 Drive switch is on.

-The AWD button position and a red AWD light indicates when the vehicle is in Demand 4 Drive.
 There is no limit to the length of time the vehicle may remain in Demand 4 Drive.